Stimulus (physiology): Nervous-system response

 Though receptors and stimuli are varied, most extrinsic stimuli first generate localized graded potentials in the neurons associated with the specific sensory organ or tissue.
 In the nervous system, internal and external stimuli can elicit two different categories of responses: an excitatory response, normally in the form of an action potential, and an inhibitory response.
 When a neuron is stimulated by an excitatory impulse, neuronal dendrites are bound by neurotransmitters which cause the cell to become permeable to a specific type of ion; the type of neurotransmitter determines to which ion the neurotransmitter will become permeable.
 In excitatory postsynaptic potentials, an excitatory response is generated.
-This is caused by an excitatory neurotransmitter, normally glutamate binding to a neuron's dendrites, causing an influx of sodium ions through channels located near the binding site.
+This is caused by an excitatory neurotransmitter, normally glutamate, binding to a neuron's dendrites, causing an influx of sodium ions through channels located near the binding site.

-This change in membrane permeability in the dendrites is known as a local graded potential and causes the membrane voltage to change from a negative resting potential to a more positive voltage, a process known as depolarization.
+This change in membrane permeability in the dendrites is known as a local graded potential and causes the membrane voltage to change from a negative resting potential to a more positive voltage, a process known as depolarisation.
 The opening of sodium channels allows nearby sodium channels to open, allowing the change in permeability to spread from the dendrites to the cell body.
-If a graded potential is strong enough, or if several graded potentials occur in a fast enough frequency, the depolarization is able to spread across the cell body to the axon hillock.
+If a graded potential is strong enough, or if several graded potentials occur in a fast enough frequency, the depolarization can spread across the cell body to the axon hillock.
 From the axon hillock, an action potential can be generated and propagated down the neuron's axon, causing sodium ion channels in the axon to open as the impulse travels.
 Once the signal begins to travel down the axon, the membrane potential has already passed threshold, which means that it cannot be stopped.
 This phenomenon is known as an all-or-nothing response.
 Groups of sodium channels opened by the change in membrane potential strengthen the signal as it travels away from the axon hillock, allowing it to move the length of the axon.
 As the depolarization reaches the end of the axon, or the axon terminal, the end of the neuron becomes permeable to calcium ions, which enters the cell via calcium ion channels.
 Calcium causes the release of neurotransmitters stored in synaptic vesicles, which enter the synapse between two neurons known as the presynaptic and postsynaptic neurons; if the signal from the presynaptic neuron is excitatory, it will cause the release of an excitatory neurotransmitter, causing a similar response in the postsynaptic neuron.
 These neurons may communicate with thousands of other receptors and target cells through extensive, complex dendritic networks.
 Communication between receptors in this fashion enables discrimination and the more explicit interpretation of external stimuli.
 Effectively, these localized graded potentials trigger action potentials that communicate, in their frequency, along nerve axons eventually arriving in specific cortexes of the brain.
 In these also highly specialized parts of the brain, these signals are coordinated with others to possibly trigger a new response.